Klimaatlas/KAPy/docs/configuration/config.md

   - **`lowerPercentile`** *(integer, required)*: Exclusive minimum: `0`.
 Exclusive maximum: `100`.
 - **`outputGrid`**: Defines the common output grid onto which KAPy interpolates all indicators before calculating ensemble statistics.
 Multiple approaches to regridding can be configured, as described below.
   - **One of**
-    - *object*: **None**.
+    - *object*: **none**.
 Omit the regridding step.
 Assumes that all files within an input type are on the same grid, which will be used as the output grid.
 Cannot contain additional properties.
       - **`regriddingEngine`** *(string, required)*: Must be one of: `["none"]`.
     - *object*: **cdo**.
 Use the Climate Data Operators to do the regridding.
 For more information, see the CDO website, https://code.mpimet.mpg.de/projects/cdo.
 Installation of CDO is handled behind the scenes by conda as part of the KAPy environment setup - be aware that this may result in a different version of CDO being used to what you have by default.
 In the current configuration we default to bilinear interpolation (`remapbil`).
 If other operators are required, please file a feature request in GitHub.
 Cannot contain additional properties.
       - **`regriddingEngine`** *(string, required)*: Must be one of: `["cdo"]`.